SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	They can be used to access the internal state of the knowledge base and the current state of execution in the rule engine.
 It is even possible to invoke the rule engine recursively while processing the function.

-	*function* must return true, if the call succeeds and the next subgoal should be processed.
+	*function* must return *true*, if the call succeeds and the next subgoal should be processed.
 If *function* returns *false*, it fails and the next alternative will be processed by the rule engine.

   - call=